anduslim/hoiiopie/docs/complete/voice.rst

     res = Hoiio.voice.call('+6511111111', '+6522222222')

 There are some optional parameters that you can use as documented in `Hoiio Voice API <http://developer.hoiio.com/docs/voice_call.html>`_.
-These parameters can be passed in as keyword arguments.
+These optional parameters can be passed in as keyword arguments.

 .. code-block:: python